Mattlk13/gocd-pr-comment-scalastyle/README.md

 1. Either build the plugin with 'mvn clean install' or download the latest release
 2. copy the plugin jar file into the go-server plugins/external folder
-3. Set the go server base URL to use in the trackback link (in /etc/default/go-server)
+3. Set the go server base URL to use in the trackback link (in /etc/default/go-agent)

-![Go Server Properties][1]
+![Go Agent Properties][1]

 4. restart the go-server
 5. ensure you have a .github file in the go user's home directory with your authentication details